reahl/reahl/reahl-doc/doc/tutorial/install-win.rst

 Wheel support and virtualenv
 ----------------------------

-- Ensure you have the latests pip with wheel support
+- Ensure you have the latest pip with wheel support

-    - In a command prompt window, execute:
+    In a command prompt window, execute:

     .. code-block:: bash

        pip install -U wheel

 - Install virtualenv using wheels:

-    - In a command prompt window, execute:
+    In a command prompt window, execute:

     .. code-block:: bash